 The most obvious sign that you may need a new roof is finding water inside your home.

 Periodically check the attic or ceiling, especially after storms or high winds.

 Look for signs of water penetration, because major leaks inside the home are most likely originating there.

-However, keep in mind that water can travel a considerable distance – for example, across rafters or inside walls – from the point where it infiltrates to the point where it is finally seen.
+However, keep in mind that water can travel a considerable distance – for example, across rafters or inside walls.
+The point where it infiltrates can be completely different from the point where it is finally seen.